 Classrooms are well resourced, with children working in their dedicated sketchbooks, which move up to the next class with them.
 We have a fully supplied art resource cupboard.

-Staff training sessions for class teachers on how to use the progression of skills document when planning for children in each year group.
-This has seen a real improvement in the differentiation of art sessions.
+Staff training sessions for class teachers on how to use the progression of skills document when planning for children in each year group has supported an improvement in the differentiation of art sessions.
 Teachers liaising with our art specialists about which artists to use and different mediums to best fit skill development has seen the teacher’s enthusiasm for art shine through.

-The display of art is valued greatly within Skylark, with every child having their work displayed to feel proud of.
+The display of art is valued greatly within Plumpton Primary School, with every child having their work displayed to feel proud of.
 All classes end their Create project with an art exhibition, where all of the children are involved in setting up and choosing the work they have displayed.
-These special exhibition days invite all of the classes as well as parents to view our work.
+These special exhibition days invite all of the classes as well as parents and carers to view children’s work.
 The impact of this is a positive feeling around art and celebrating everyone’s individual pieces.

-At Skylark, we value the arts in high regard as we want to develop the confidence of all of our children so that they believe that can succeed in anything.
-Subject and school leaders monitor the impact of our curriculum provision through completing regular monitoring, that includes listening to the voice of our children.
+At Plumpton Primary School, we value the arts in high regard as we want to develop the confidence of all of our children so that they believe that can succeed in anything.
+Subject and school leaders monitor the impact of our curriculum provision through completing regular monitoring, which includes listening to the voice of our children.

 In EYFS Art and Design is often planned around the children’s interests, with children having independent access to a variety of art materials and mediums.
 Children are encouraged to express their feelings, ideas, thoughts and designs using all 7 areas of art.